schedion/llmrouter/README.md

 - `breaker`: Thresholds for tripping the circuit (consecutive failures, failure rate over time window).
 - `cache`: Backend selection and TTLs; can be disabled.
 - `logging/metrics`: Hooks for Prometheus, OpenTelemetry, or custom sinks.
+- `LLMROUTER_PROVIDERS`: Optional environment variable (`groq,openrouter,nvidia_nim` by default) that specifies which providers must advertise a model before it is enabled from the published catalog.
+- Provider credentials: `GROQ_API_KEY`, `OPENROUTER_API_KEY`, `NVIDIA_NIM_KEY` (and, once mapping is extended, `HUGGINGFACE_API_TOKEN`).

+## Maintaining the model catalog
+- Regenerate the catalog locally with `python scripts/build_free_model_catalog.py --providers groq,openrouter,nvidia_nim --output generated/model_index.json --pretty`.
+The script expects the provider API keys in your environment and writes `generated/model_index.json` (ignored by git).
+- The GitHub Action `.github/workflows/model-catalog.yml` runs the same script on a schedule and uploads the JSON artifact.
+Publish the file to a static location (for example GitHub Pages or S3) and point `LLMROUTER_MODEL_INDEX_URL` at it so deployments can fetch the latest mapping.

 ## Roadmap
 - Least-cost routing based on live price sheets and token usage estimates.